rkshiyaniya/Real-Time-Face-Recognition/README.md

-# Face-Recognition
+# Real Time Face-Recognition
-Face Recognition Using face_recognition and make real time using OpenCV
+Face Recognition Using face_recognition and make it real time using OpenCV

 ### Instruction :